YokoOya/cubechi2/readme.md

 The chi-squared values can be calculated even with other manners for the axes and units.
 See below for the details of 'template.in'.

+You can save the model data re-gridded to have the same grid as the observation data by setting 'saveRegrid' to be true on l.24.

 ## step3-1_plot.py